maoberlehner/markus-oberlehner-net/content/blog/how-the-bem-css-naming-scheme-can-improve-vue-component-architecture.md

 </template>
 ```

-Not only does this approach prevent you from running out of class names, but it also makes it possible to reuse the `ArticleList` component in another place without having to duplicate any of the CSS.
+Not only does this approach prevent you from running out of class names, but it also makes it possible to reuse the `ArticleList` component in other places without having to duplicate any of the CSS.

 ## Wrapping it up